trekforever/Front-end-Developer-Interview-Questions/README.md

 * Explain the "JavaScript module pattern" and when you'd use it.
   * Bonus points for mentioning clean namespacing.
   * What if your modules are namespace-less?
+  * **Answer**: It's scalable (Modules are isolated pieces of code that when well designed, work independently of other modules and therefore can be removed and added as necessary), team-ready (individual files - more organized), localized ( Anonymous wrappers automatically create a new "namespace" for the whole module.
+This has performance advantages in garbage collection and scope chain walking.
+Furthermore, variables can be passed into the anonymous wrapper to localize commonly accessed global variables, such as window, document, and jQuery).
 * How do you organize your code? (module pattern, classical inheritance?)
+  * **Answer**: Classical Inheritance - Reuse code as much as possible, create objects and inherited properties (follow C/Java Classical Approach)
+  * **Answer**: Module Pattern - Divide javascript codes into multiple files within directories, each file for a specific 'module'.
+Does not use inheritance as much, rather focuses on module - private vars/methods, module constructor, prototype.
 * What's the difference between host objects and native objects?
 * Difference between:
 ```javascript